-For inventory purposes any medical device provided from home should have a Medication Form that specifies manufacturer instructions and expiry dates.
+For inventory purposes any medical device provided from home should have a Medication Authorization Form that specifies manufacturer instructions and expiry dates.

-Medical devices should be stored according to the instructions on the Medication Form.
+Medical devices should be labelled with child's name and stored according to the instructions on the Medication Authorization Form.